ROSS: RObust decentralized Stochastic learning based on Shapley values

-We present the prediction accuracy of the different algorithms on the test datasets in Fig.~\ref{fig:mnist-acc-full}$\sim$\ref{fig:mnist-acc-ring}.
-As shown in Fig.~\ref{fig:mnist-acc-full} where the communication graphs are fully connected, the test accuracy of our algorithm is around $0.98$ in all data settings, and there is no decline even the number of agents is increased.
-In contrast, the other reference algorithms, i.e., DMSGD, CGA and NET-FLEET algorithms, have lower test accuracy.
-For example, when $N=10$, if the data distribution is long-tailed, the test accuracies of DMSGD, NET-FLEET, and CGA are $0.92$, $0.94$ and $0.96$, respectively.
-Moreover, when there are more agents participating in the collaborative learning process, their accuracies are decreased drastically.
-Specifically, when $N$ is increased to $30$, the test accuracy of DMSGD is $0.83$, while the ones of NET-FLEET and CGA are $0.89$ and $0.91$, respectively.
-We also evaluate the algorithms on bipartite and ring graphs.
-The results are reported in Fig.~\ref{fig:mnist-acc-bipartite} and \ref{fig:mnist-acc-ring}, respectively.
-It is apparent that, the test accuracy of our ROSS algorithm is also much better than the ones of the three reference algorithms on the different communication graphs.
-Especially when $N=30$, the test accuracy of our algorithm is $1.52$ times higher than the one of DMSGD, $1.2$ times higher than NET-FLEET algorithm, and $1.12$ times higher than the one of CGA on bipartite graphs; when ring graphs are adopted, the test accuracy of our algorithm is $1.12$ times higher than DMSGD, $1.05$ times higher than CGA algorithm, while $1.04$ times higher than the one of NET-FLEET.
+We present the prediction accuracy of the different algorithms on the test datasets in Fig.~\ref{fig:mnist-acc-full}-\ref{fig:mnist-acc-bipartite}.
+As shown in Fig.~\ref{fig:mnist-acc-full} with fully connected communication graphs, our ROSS algorithm achieves a test accuracy of about $0.98$ across all settings, and this performance remains stable even as the number of agents increases.
+In contrast, the baseline algorithms have lower accuracies.
+For example, under the long-tailed distribution with $N=10$, the test accuracies of DMSGD, NET-FLEET, CGA, MEDIAN, TRIM-MEAN, LEARN, and BALANCE are $0.92$, $0.94$, $0.96$, $0.84$, $0.88$, $0.90$, and $0.93$, respectively.
+Moreover, their performance degrades significantly as the number of agents grows.
+With $N=30$, their accuracies drop to the range of $0.62–0.91$.
+We also evaluate the performance of the algorithms on bipartite graphs.
+As shown in Fig.~\ref{fig:mnist-acc-bipartite}, our ROSS algorithm outperforms the baselines under this sparse topology.
+For instance, when $N=30$ in the label noise setting, the accuracy of ROSS is $1.25-1.92$ times higher than the ones of the baseline algorithms.